-You can find songs in almost every genre that make reference to thunder and lightning.
 Lightning is a particularly popular subject in music because of its spectacular visual displays.
-It is also one of the most dangerous weather events, so it often evokes feelings of fear and dread.
+It is also one of the most dangerous weather events, so it often evokes feelings of fear but also excitement and electricity.

 With that being said, today I’m going to cover what I believe are the 25 best songs about thunder in lightning.